How To Celebrate The Holiday Season in DC

 #8 Miracle at Death Punch

-Famed holiday-themed pop-up bars Miracle and Sippin’ Santa are returning to the District for their 5th year at Death Punch and Black Whiskey, respectively.
-The season starts on Wednesday, November 27th, so get ready to throw on your most festive ensemble to soak up lots of kitschy decor, listen to carols, and (of course) sip on spirited drinks to wash down all the cheer.
+Famed holiday-themed pop-up bars Miracle and Sippin’ Santa are returning to the District for their 6th year at Death Punch and Black Whiskey, respectively.
+Get ready to throw on your most festive ensemble to soak up lots of kitschy decor, listen to carols, and (of course) sip on spirited drinks to wash down all the cheer.

 #9 The DowntownDC Holiday Market

-This year’s edition of the DowntownDC Holiday Market will occupy the street and sidewalk on F Street between 7th and 9th Streets, NW.
-Now in its 20th year, the market brings bright lights to Penn Quarter and Chinatown, giving the entire neighborhood a treasured holiday spark.
-The spacious, open-air village is free and open to the public, opening just ahead of Thanksgiving on November 22nd (closed on Thanksgiving Day) before closing for the season on December 23rd.
+This year’s edition of the DowntownDC Holiday Market will occupy the street and sidewalk on F Street NW between 7th and 9th Streets.
+Now in its 21st year, the market brings bright lights to Penn Quarter and Chinatown, giving the entire neighborhood a treasured holiday spark.
+The spacious, open-air village is free and open to the public, opening ahead of Thanksgiving on November 21st (closed on Thanksgiving Day) before closing for the season on December 23rd.

 Looking for real estate advice over the holidays?
 We’re here for you not just this season, but all year long!
 Get in touch with us directly by calling 202.280.2060 or emailing us at jsmira@jennsmira.com today.